patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ---
 ## Case
 Uniform does not have its own case (yet!).

+### TOFU65
+To get this project off the ground, the Uniform board was designed to fit into a [TOFU65](https://kbdfans.com/collections/tofu65).
+The USB-C Port lines up with the case cutout and the PCB dimmensions match those of other compatible TOFU65 PCBs.
+The only caveat us that the PCB mount holes *do not* line up with those in the TOFU65.
+This is a limitation of the ortholinear layout Uniform utilizes - the mount points overlap with switch positions on Uniform's board, making it impossible to accomodate them.
+This means you will need to come up with your own mounting solution if you'd like to build this keyboard in a TOFU65 case.

+I've personally done this for the first three prototypes of this board (I ❤️ the TOFU) by dremeling off the original standoffs and 3D printing my own using [M2.5 heatset inserts](https://www.amazon.com/gp/product/B08GWKW1K7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and [M2.5 screws](https://www.amazon.com/gp/product/B09WJ4WF9K/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+The 3D printed parts are literally just cylinders with widened bases in which I've heatset the threaded inserts.
+I used double-sided foam tape

 The mounting holes provided on the PCB fit **M2.5** screws.